 Acceptance and Commitment Therapy - ACT is an approach to therapy aimed at allowing people to have greater ease and flexibility in understanding their experiences.
 It also stresses the importance of understanding our core values and in committing our actions to be in alignment with those convictions.

 Narrative Therapy - We all have an internal dialogue which comments on our actions and behaviors, even our thoughts.
 Some people call this their inner critic, their conscience, or their depression monster, Scruffy.
 Whatever name it has, the impact is the same, increasing the negative judgments we hold against ourselves.
 Narrative therapy allows us to create a new underlying story in order to make that inner voice an ally instead of an adversary.

 Mindfulness-based Cognitive Behavioral Therapy - CBT gets a lot of attention for being one of the most well researched and supported approaches to counseling and that's largely because it offers practical interventions to see the ways our thoughts, behaviors, and emotions relate to each other.
 I integrate mindfulness based approaches which help to ground people in the present and to be able to tolerate the tough places our minds go.

 While these theories are great tools for me to use in our work together, the use of creativity and spontaneity allow us to prioritize what will be most helpful in getting you to your goals.
 The most important factor in the success of counseling is the relationship.
-I'll work to create a safe, comfortable, and curious space so you can do your best work.
+I'll work to create a safe, comfortable but challenging, and curious space so you can do your best work.

 Ready to get started?
 Take the next step today!
 Contact me to setup your free initial consultation, and get ready to start your journey towards a life you love!